 How the sounding elements are excited makes a big difference in which modes predominate in the tone.
 In orchestral chimes and toy pianos mentioned above, the choice of striking point is crucial in bringing out the desired modes preferentially.
 In those cases the intent is to bring out selected higher modes and while de-emphasizing the fundamental; in other cases choice of striking point can be helpful in bringing out the fundamental.
 The character of the beater or plectrum also matters, with harder, smaller or lighter beaters tending to favor the highs while softer, heavier or larger favors lows.

 One more trick: as we’ve mentioned earlier, typically the lower modes that may have been getting lost in the lower parts of the range are still present in the vibration, but are just not being radiated into the air efficiently enough — often because the main vibrating body doesn’t have enough surface area to project the lower frequencies well.
-In such cases, if you give the instrument a pickup, the pickup may respond to the those lower frequencies much more generously than they were radiating on their own.
+In such cases, if you give the instrument a pickup, those lower frequencies may come through much more fully in the pickup signal than they do in the acoustic sound radiated into the surrounding air.
 Assuming your amp and speaker are reasonably capable of handling the low end, those lower frequencies will then be much more audible in the amplified sound.
 This is particularly true with magnetic pickups (the type used electric guitars — but keep in mind, these only work when the vibrating bodies they’re monitoring are made of magnetic materials like steel).
-Magnetic pickups simply monitor the movement of the initial vibrator, and if the lower frequencies are there, the pickup will get them even if they are not transmitting well acoustically to soundboard, air chamber or surrounding air.
-Thus, the mix of vibratory modes that was audible in the higher tones but is no longer acoustically audible in lower tones may reappear with the aid of a magnetic pickup to help reinforce the lower modes.
+Magnetic pickups simply monitor the movement of the initial vibrator, and if the lower frequencies are there, the pickup will get them even if they are not transmitting well acoustically.
+Thus, the mix of vibratory modes that was audible in your instrument’s higher notes but is no longer acoustically audible in low notes may reappear with the aid of a magnetic pickup.
 Magnetic pickups may be a lifesaver, for instance, in bringing out the fundamental that might otherwise be lost in the low notes in kalimbas.